 The WOW scanner is an interesting IOS to use - it is like nothing else on the market and has a completely different feel.
 The scanning protocol is quite different to all other scanners on the market.
 If you try to use it like you would use a TRIOS or CEREC, you will find it is quite slow to scan a full arch with.
 Once you follow the recommended scanning strategy, it becomes much better.
 Below is an example of the recommended scanning strategy when using the WOW scanner, compared to traditional scanning strategies.
 Much like all others it does not require any powders or scan sprays and produces a hyper-realistic colour image.

-Traditional scanning strategy seen on the left.
-WOW Scanning strategy shown on the right.
+Traditional scanning strategy followed by the WOW Scanning strategy.